syagawa/cameyamasan/README.md

     set M%stack-Timer-Cam
 2. git clone this repository.
 3. Open this repository in VS Code.
-4. Open ar diretory by platformio.
+4. Open ar diretory by platformio extension.
 5. Connect Timer Camera X to PC.
 6. Compile to Timer Camera X.